EMERGENCY MANAGEMENT OPERATIONS OFFICER

 DESIRED OR PREFERRED QUALIFICATIONS

-- Experience with Computer- Aided Dispatch (CAD) application is preferred.
+Experience with Computer - Aided Dispatch (CAD) applications is preferred

 LICENSES, REGISTRATIONS AND CERTIFICATIONS